-‘Ronnie Long is coming home!’
-N.C. man to be released from prison 44 years after rape conviction
+Ronnie Long, N.C. man who spent 44 years in prison, set free after rape conviction vacated

 “Now it is a fact that Ronnie has been incarcerated for 44 years in violation of his rights,” Lau said.

-Weeks ago, protesters in Concord were calling for the release of Ronnie Long, saying he’s an innocent man who was wrongfully convicted of rape 44 years ago.
-Long was 20 years old when he was arrested in Concord for the rape of a 54-year-old white woman in 1976.

-Family and friends protested in the same city he was arrested in 44 years ago.
+In Concord weeks ago, family and friends protested in the same city he was arrested in 44 years ago.
 They say he’s innocent and was wrongfully convicted.
-His sister, Lynda Smith, told WBTV that 44 years in jail is too long for an innocent man.
+Lynda Smith told WBTV that 44 years in jail is too long for an innocent man.

 “Somebody just needs to open their eyes and see.
 Police hid the evidence, two police lied on the witness stand.
 Nothing points to him and he’s still there, seems like he should be home by now,” Smith said.

-Lawyers for Long, who accuse investigators of lying about evidence, are trying to right what they say is a wrongful conviction.

-Long, who is now 64 years old, told "48 Hours" correspondent Erin Moriarty that he never had a chance for a fair trial in what was back then a mostly segregated community.
+Long, who is now 64 years old, previously told “48 Hours” that he never had a chance for a fair trial in what was back then a mostly segregated community.

-Long was 20 years old in 1976 when he was arrested in Concord for the rape of Sarah Bost, a 54-year-old widow.

-Lau said Long, who had been a talented high school athlete, was facing a minor trespassing charge when cops asked the victim to come to court that day.
+Lau said Long, who had been a talented high school athlete, was facing a minor trespassing charge when cops asked the victim to come to court.

 But the victim had originally described her attacker as a “light-colored” Black man, which Long is not.
 And while a shoe print found outside the victim’s home had a similar tread, it could not be matched to shoes owned by Long.
 There was also clothing - including a black leather coat - found in Long’s car that looked like what the rapist wore.